-Assignments not completed during class time may have to be completed at home and turned in on the assigned date.
-I will check spirals at the end of each week.
+Assignments not completed during class time may have to be completed at home and turned in the next day.
 Students may be required to gather material for projects or to research events that we are studying in class.
-Students may also be required to finish or complete projects at home.
-This will be announced on canvas and in the classroom.
 Students should make time to study for tests and quizzes.